How to Create a Telemedicine Application and How Much It Costs

 The feature scope and hourly rate are the two factors that affect the development cost the most.
 Development company rates are usually based on a company’s experience and location.

+So, how much does telehealth app cost?
 The whole telemedicine app development process typically consists of these steps:

 - Business analysis – creating a technical specification and wireframes according to your business needs